piqueoriol/stroke_risk_classification/Readme.md

 This project provides two complementary implementations:

-- A notebook‑based approach under the notebooks/ folder, offering a full workflow with detailed plots and step‑by‑step insights.
+- Notebook‑based approach under the notebooks/ folder, offering a full workflow with detailed plots and step‑by‑step insights.

 - Modular script‑based pipeline with source code in the src/ folder, orchestrated by main.py, and packaged for production via a Dockerfile and Makefile.